 This was written in 2015.
 It was one of the first posts that I shared in the process of blogging my way sober.
-I was about 6 weeks alcohol-free and found the “cucumber to pickle” alcoholic analogy really helpful in understanding why I could not drink moderately … ever again.
+I was about six weeks alcohol-free and found the “cucumber to pickle” alcoholic analogy helpful in explaining why I could not drink moderately… ever again.

 I’m reading Caroline Knapp’s book Drinking -A love story, and the thoughts below really clicked for me today.

 “… Most alcoholics (not all) sooner or later have to grapple with the idea that they have a disease.
 Some people drink in wildly alcoholic the first time they ever taste the stuff….But those of us who’ve experienced more gradual and insidious descents into alcoholism have to turn the disease concept over and over in our minds, to learn over long periods of time to believe and accept it….until I got sober, alcoholism seemed more to me like a moral issue than a physical one.
 This is one of our culture’s most basic assumptions about the disease, and one of its most destructive: we figure that drinking too much is a sign of weakness and lack of self-restraint; that it’s bad; that it can be overcome by will…..